-Date: 20.3.18 Module 2 Q. No Description of Question Marks What are the Types of fluid flow and explain laminar and turbulent flow.
-1 5 Derive an expression for continuity equation in 3 dimensions (Cartesian co-ordinate system only) 2 5 3 Derive an expression for Bernoulli's equation from Euler's equation 5 4 Derive an expression for venturimeter 5 Numerical related to Bernoulli's equation, velocity potential function and stream function and flow 5 5 rate measuring devices.
+Module 2 Q. No Description of Question Marks 1 What are the Types of fluid flow and explain laminar and turbulent flow.
+5 2 Derive an expression for continuity equation in 3 dimensions (Cartesian co-ordinate system only) 5 3 Derive an expression for Bernoulli's equation from Euler's equation 5 4 Derive an expression for venturimeter 5 = Numerical related to Bernoulli's equation, velocity potential function and stream function and flow 5 3 rate measuring devices.

-Module 3
+Module Module 3

 Q. No Description of Question Marks

 1 Derive an expression for Hagen - Poiseuille equation 5

 2 Solving the related problems 5

 3 Derive an expression for Darcy- Equation for loss of head due to friction in pipes 5

 4 Solving the related problems 5

 5 Derive an expression for Laminar flow between parallel plates.
 5

-Module 4 Q. No Description of Question Marks 1 State Buckingham's π theorem.
-The tip deflection δ of a cantilever beam is a function of tip load W, beam length I, second moment of area I and Young's modulus E. Perform a dimensional analysis of this problem.
-5 2 Explain the following i) Drag ii) Lift 5 3 Explain the following i) Momentum thickness ii) Mach number iii) Mach cone 5 4 A flat plate 1.8m x1.8 m moves at 36 krn/hr in stationary air of density 1.2 kg/m3.
-If the coefficient of drag and lift are 0.15 and 0.75 respectively.
-Determine: i) The lift force ii) The drag force iii) The resultant; force iv) Power required to keepthe plate in motion.
-5 5 Distinguish between i) Streamline body and bluff body ii) Friction drag and pressure drag.
+Module 2 4 Q. No Description of Question Marks State Buckingham's π theorem.
+The tip deflection δ of a cantilever beam is a function of tip load W, 5 1 beam length l, second moment of area I and Young's modulus E. Perform a dimensional analysis of this problem.
+2 Explain the following i) Drag ii) Lift 5 3 Explain the following i) Momentum thickness ii) Mach number iii) Mach cone 5 A flat plate 1.8m x1.8 m moves at 36 krn/hr in stationary air of density 1.2 kg/m3.
+If the coefficient 5 4 of drag and lift are 0.15 and 0.75 respectively.
+Determine: i) The lift force ii) The drag force iii) The resultant; force iv) Power required to keep the plate in motion.
+5 Distinguish between i) Streamline body and bluff body ii) Friction drag and pressure drag.
 5